Giantpizzahead/AlphaLoL/README.md

 ### Capstones: Manual AI

   - [X] Win an intro Coop vs AI game with a positive KDA & at least 3 kills (2/15/22, KDA: 23/2/2)
-  - [ ] Win a beginner Coop vs AI game with a positive KDA & at least 3 kills
+  - [X] Win a beginner Coop vs AI game with a positive KDA & at least 3 kills (2/24/22, KDA: 5/0/3)
-  - [ ] Win a 1v1 against me in a custom game (first turret), but I have to play Yuumi mid cause why not
+  - [X] Win a 1v1 against me in a custom game (first turret), but I have to play Yuumi mid using a trackpad cause why not (2/24/22, KDA: 1/0/0)

 ### Milestones: Hybrid AI